 Things to Know: 'Bathroom bill' poised to clear Texas Senate

-There are 7 comments on the The Progress story from 7 hrs ago, titled Things to Know: 'Bathroom bill' poised to clear Texas Senate.
-In it, The Progress reports that:
+There are 15 comments on the Canada.com story from 13 hrs ago, titled Things to Know: 'Bathroom bill' poised to clear Texas Senate.
+In it, Canada.com reports that:

 A North Carolina-style "bathroom bill" in Texas won preliminary approval Tuesday in the state Senate over the objections of big businesses including Amazon and American Airlines, celebrities such as Lady Gaga and warnings from the NFL and NBA.
 But the bill, which requires transgender people to use public bathrooms that correspond with the sex on their birth certificate, still faces big obstacles that could ultimately derail the proposal in the Republican-controlled Legislature.